yaal-coop/canaille/doc/howtos/sso.rst

 The OAuth2 discovery endpoint is located at ``/.well-known/oauth-authorization-server`` and the OpenID Connect discovery endpoint is located at ``/.well-known/openid-configuration``.

+These endpoints return a JSON *discovery document* that lists every other endpoint (authorization, token, userinfo, JWKS…) along with the server capabilities, so that compliant clients can configure themselves automatically from the issuer URL alone.

 Dynamic client registration
 ===========================